David Walker (American football coach): Coaching career

 Walker spent the 1994 season as an assistant coach at Miami Carol City Senior High School.
 In 1995, he returned to his alma mater as the running backs coach for the Syracuse Orange, a position he held for ten seasons.
 During that time, he tutored six running backs who would go on to play in the NFL.
 He oversaw four consecutive 1,000-yard rushers from 2000–03, a Syracuse record.
 Overall, Walker coached three of the Orange's top seven all-time leading rushers.

 Following the 2004 season, Walker left Syracuse to join Dave Wannstedt's staff at the University of Pittsburgh, where he remained through the 2010 season.
 Two of the running backs Walker coached at Pittsburgh went on to the NFL.

 In January 2011, he was named running backs coach at the University of Maryland, but three weeks later he was hired to the same position by the NFL's Indianapolis Colts.
 Although head coach Jim Caldwell and most of his staff were fired following the 2011 season, the Colts announced that Walker would be retained.

 On January 26, 2015, Walker was fired by the Colts.

 Walker was hired as the running backs coach of the Detroit Lions on January 23, 2016.
 After three seasons with the team, he announced that he was stepping away from coaching to pursue other opportunities on January 29, 2019.
 He returned to the NFL ranks with the Chicago Bears, named their running backs coach on February 9, 2022.
+On November 1, 2023, Walker was fired by the Bears over workplace behavior.